 To pay off part of your loan early, ask the lender for a partial early settlement detailing exactly how much you want to pay off.

-Most likely, lenders can charge up to 58 days of interest to cover their losses if you choose to repay all of your loan early.
+If you’re paying off more than a certain amount you will usually have to pay fees.
+Lenders can charge up to 58 days of interest to cover their losses if you choose to repay all of your loan early.

 Emigrating to another country

 You'll still need to make the agreed payments on time.

 If you move to another country and stop paying your loan, the lender will report your missed payments to UK credit reference agencies.
 This means it will show up on your credit report and damage your credit score.

 The lender may also hire a debt collection agency in your new country of residence to pursue the debt.

 If you plan to emigrate overseas, speak to your lender as early as possible.
 It may be able to offer some flexibility or even transfer the loan to a branch in your new country.

 If you're due to go to jail before your loan is paid off, contact your lender immediately.

 Payments do not stop automatically, but you could ask your lender for a payment break until you're released.
 The lender does not have to agree to this, and it may continue to charge you.